 Appearing with J.E. on fiddle/vocals and Red on guitar were Billy Edwards on banjo, Tater Tate on fiddle, Gene Burris on mandolin and guitar, and John Palmer on bass.

-Rural Rhythm.
+From 1967 comes Stars of the W.W.V.A.
+Jamboree from Jim Greer & The Mac-O-Chee Valley Folks.
+This was the third LP Greer had released with Rural Rhythm.
 He and his group achieved their renown performing on WWVA Jamboree in Wheeling, WV, thus the album title.
 Greer had previously been featured on the Renfro Valley Barn Dance program with his sisters, who billed as The Greer Sisters.

 One of the sisters, Valeda Wentz, continued working with Jim when the siblings split, playing guitar and singing with Jim on banjo.
 Other players on this set include Bob McPherson on mandolin, John Wentz on reso-guitar, Aaron Hicks on fiddle, and Dalton Burroughs on bass.